frinyvonnick/gitmoji-changelog/README.md

 If `CHANGELOG.md` file doesn't exist, it will generate all previous changelog based on semver tags of your repo.

-If `CHANGELOG.md` file already exists yhis will not overwrite any previous changelog.
-It will generate a changelog based on commits since the last semver tag that match.
+If `CHANGELOG.md` file already exists, _this will not overwrite any previous changelog_, it will generate a changelog based on commits since the last semver tag that match.

-All available commands and parameters can be listed using CLI: `gitmoji-changelog --help`
+All available commands and parameters can be listed using: `gitmoji-changelog --help`

 **Here an example output:** [CHANGELOG.md](https://github.com/frinyvonnick/gitmoji-changelog/blob/master/CHANGELOG.md)